Tariq Ahmed Karim

 Tariq Ahmed Karim is a Bangladeshi diplomat and former ambassador to the United States and the former High Commissioner to India.
-Currently he is the Chairman of Bangladesh Institute of International and Strategic Studies.
+He also served as Chairman of Bangladesh Institute of International and Strategic Studies.

 Education

 Karim completed his secondary education at St. Gregory's High School and College in 1960 and higher secondary from Notre Dame College, Dhaka in 1962.
 Later he completed his graduation in 1965 from the University of Dhaka and started his career.
 Later he received post-graduate degree from University of Maryland, College Park.